Ambition School - Menu

 • Commerce/Law: 1200+ solid chance

-• Note: SAT alone won't guarantee admission - need full USAf package
+• Note: SAT alone won't guarantee admission — need complete application package

 3. Week 5: Full practice test #2 — identify weak areas

-4. Weeks 6-8: Target weak areas with UWorld or books
+4. Weeks 6-8: Target weak areas with focused practice

-5. Week 9: Practice test #3 - check improvement
+5. Week 9: Practice test #3 — measure improvement

-7. Week 12: Final practice test - build confidence
+7. Week 12: Final practice test, then light review only

-8. Test week: Light review only, no new content
+8. Test week: Rest, light review, no new content

 🎯 AP Exams (Advanced Placement)